 I have even been included in the 1985 100 Best Designs Ever project at the Victoria & Albert Museum in London!
 And my classic black band was adopted in 1901 following the death of the English Queen Victoria.

 The US government ordered 50,000 'Panamas' for their soldiers sent to the Caribbean during the Spanish-American War of 1898.
-After that, my popularity in the USA - and the Panama name - were helped along by images of their President Theodore Roosevelt following his visit to view the Panama Canal construction in 1906 (below left - on the right right is the other President Roosevelt - FDR - in the 1940s, also wearing a Panama hat).
+After that, my popularity in the USA - and the Panama name - were helped along by images of their President Theodore Roosevelt following his visit to view the Panama Canal construction in 1906.
+The other President Roosevelt - FDR - in the 1940s, also wore a Panama hat.

 I am proud to come from this long history and tradition to be a La Sierra Panama Hat!